Make holiday classic dishes healthier with simple swaps

 When you see an update alert on your device, it's tempting to choose "Remind me later."
 But did you know that many software updates are designed to fix security risks?

-To make it convenient for yourself and to avoid missed safety opportunities, you can turn on automatic updates in the security settings of your device.
+To make it convenient for you and avoid missed safety opportunities, you can turn on automatic updates in your device's security settings.
 That way, you won't have to worry about doing manual updates as needed.

 In addition to your phone, make sure you are updating your smart TV, other smart devices, and your home internet modem and router.